 Market intelligence will be essential for companies that want to translate the impending economic recovery into a more transformational and sustained post-COVID rebound.
 Even at the height of the pandemic, some businesses were able to grow by exporting and investing into countries with fewer disruptions.
 In order not to miss the rebound, companies will have to monitor three categories of risk and opportunities: when will vaccines unlock pent-up demand in individual countries; what are the post-COVID supply-side requirements and competition (particularly in technology and talent/skills); what are the key enabling/constraining public policy responses, including rapidly evolving regulatory environment.

 The two key COVID-19-related external, country-based factors that will determine the strength of any economic recovery will be the severity of COVID-19 restrictions in place in the final months of 2020 and early 2021, and the ability to vaccinate a large proportion of a population in the first six months of this year.

 Advanced economies – particularly those in Europe – that experienced the most severe contractions in 2020 and are able to secure and administer vaccines early will rebound fastest.
-At the end of 2020 Oxford Economics projected that the Eurozone growth rate will exceed that of the typically fastest-growing emerging economies such as China and India.
+At the end of 2020 Oxford Economics projected that the Eurozone growth rate in 2021 will exceed that of the typically fastest-growing emerging economies such as China and India.
 However, new restrictions and slow pace of vaccinations are putting significant downward pressure on Europe’s growth trajectory.